Le Pepite Frenchies

 Le Pepite Frenchies is a small, experienced breeder, established in 2018 with a family of Frenchies nationwide.

-Located in Northern Virginia, David and I (Danielle) have loved frenchies since high school, finally purchasing our first French bulldog puppy in 2018, Elsa, a Black Trindle Pied.
+Located in Northern Virginia, we have loved frenchies from a young age, finally welcoming our first French bulldog puppy in 2018, Elsa, the piebald.

 After studying with our mentor for two years, we produced our first 2 litters in 2020.

 We’re proud to be members of AKC (American Kennel Club) and CKC (Continental Kennel Club).

 Health testing through UC Davis or Animal Genetics and proper pairings based on DNA, structure, and temperament are very important to us.